 About the book

-The Productive Online Professor assists those who teach online and blended courses with managing their personal productivity.
+The Productive Online and Offline Professor assists those who teach online and blended courses with managing their personal productivity.
 Faculty are often expected to provide support and feedback to learners outside of normal work hours in non-traditional classes.
 Programs that are designed with more asynchronous content may cause faculty to perceive that it is difficult to ever press the “off button”on their teaching.

 - Part 1 addresses the challenges in defining productivity and presents a working definition for the text.